A FILM BY BENJAMIN BUXTON

-To understand the surreal marriage of Mormonism and big tech in his home state of Utah, Filmmaker Benjamin Buxton follows a millionaire crypto-evangelist, a janitor turned aspiring NFT artist, and an eccentric real estate mogul.
-As he ventures deeper into the lives of each character he reveals a burgeoning new mysticism born from a fading religious tradition fused with the futuristic promises of technology.
+To understand the surreal marriage of Mormonism and big tech in his home state of Utah, Filmmaker Benjamin Buxton follows a crypto-evangelist, a janitor turned aspiring NFT artist, and an eccentric real estate mogul.
+This tapestry of bold characters reveal a burgeoning new mysticism born from a fading religious tradition fused with the futuristic promises of technology.

 Benjamin was raised a faithful Mormon in Utah before transitioning out of his faith and becoming a Documentary Filmmaker and Photographer.
 He is a Graduate of Northwestern University’s MFA in Documentary Film.
 Recipient of Kodak and UFVA Scholarship under which he directed Vida Buena, a documentary about Cuban Folklore which premiered at Camden International FF 2021 and was selected as a Vimeo Staff Pick.
 As a member of the creative collective American Standard Film Co. he produced the 2020 Sundance Award Winning Short, Touch of the Master’s Hand, a film which depicts the sexual travails of a Mormon Missionary.
 Benjamin is currently based in Los Angeles and Marfa, Texas.